 - Then, using your bench scraper, shape each piece into a ball.
 Then let them rest on the kitchen counter for 20 minutes.

-- While they are resting, prepare a dish towel with a lot of sesame seeds on top.
+- While they are resting, prepare a dish towel with many sesame seeds on top.

 - Then shape your bread into either a boule or a bâtard.
 See the video for details.